Massie Trial

 The Massie Trial, for what was known as the Massie Affair, was a 1932 criminal trial that took place in Honolulu, Hawaii Territory.
-Socialite Grace Fortescue, along with several accomplices, was charged with the murder of the well-known local prizefighter Joseph Kahahawai.
-Fortescue was the mother of Thalia Massie, who had brought charges that Kahahawai was one of a group of men who had raped her.
+The affair started with a trial of five men on the charge of rape of a U.S. Navy wife, Thalia Massie.
+The trial ended in mistrial due to a hung jury, and they were never re-tried.
+One of the five, well-known Hawaiian prizefighter Joseph Kahahawai, was murdered, and Thalia's mother, Grace Fortescue; her husband, Thomas Massie; and two others were found with the body and charged for the crime.
+The murder trial of Fortescue, Massie and the others resulted in conviction, but their sentences were commuted to just one hour in the governor's office.
+The trials evoked widespread interest and also social tensions in Hawaii that authorities feared would incite a riot.

 Background

 Massie family

 Grace Hubbard Fortescue, née Grace Hubbard Bell, was the granddaughter of Gardiner Greene Hubbard, the first president of the National Geographic Society.
 Her father, Charles James Bell, was first cousin of inventor Alexander Graham Bell.
 Her marriage to Major Roland Granville "Rolly" Fortescue, an out-of-wedlock son of Robert Barnwell Roosevelt, did not leave her as financially successful as she would have wished, but she nevertheless kept up appearances and raised her daughter, Thalia, with an American upper class lifestyle.

 Thalia Fortescue married Lieutenant Thomas Massie, a rising United States Navy officer.
 In 1930, Massie arrived at Pearl Harbor, where Thalia considered herself "above" the rest of the officers' wives and soon became an outcast.
 The marriage, apparently not terribly successful to start with, degenerated into heavy drinking and public fights.
 Thalia had a second miscarriage shortly prior to the incident, and was "on probation" with her husband, who wrote an informal set of conditions under which he would continue the marriage.